c-blake/lc/README.md

  - supports latter-day Linux statx/b)irth times (but works on non-Linux, too)

- - supports `file(1)`/`libmagic` deep file inspection-based classification (though this facility can beome woefully slow on large directories)
+ - supports `file(1)`/`libmagic` deep file inspection-based classification (though using this with large directories can be woefully slow)

  - is extensible with fully user-defined file type tests & field formats